iscc/iscc-specs/docs/specification.md

 See also: [Base-ISCC Decoding reference code](https://github.com/coblo/iscc-specs/blob/master/src/iscc/iscc.py#L434) (LINKME)

-### Text Normalization
+### Content Normalization

-Text normalization functions are used for Meta-ID and Content-ID-Text creation.
+The ISCC standardizes some content normalization procedures to support reproducible and stable identifiers.
+Following the list of normalization functions that MUST be provided by a conforming implementation.

 #### text_pre_normalize